For Thailand Data Privacy, see SS&C Thailand Data Privacy.

 If you are uncertain as to SS&C's need for information that we request from you, please contact the SS&C representative asking for the information, or Contact us, with your query.

-4. Disclosure and international transfer of your information
+- Disclosure and international transfer of your information

-- to the other legal entities within SS&C;
+- to the other legal entities within SS&C.

-- if we receive the personal information from you as a representative of one of our business partners or clients, to your colleagues within the organisation that you represent;
+- if we receive the personal information from you as a representative of one of our business partners or clients, to your colleagues within the organization that you represent.

-- to third party service providers who host our website or other information technology systems or otherwise hold or process your information on our behalf, under strict conditions of confidentiality and security;
+- to third-party service providers who host our website or other information technology systems or otherwise hold or process your information on our behalf, under substantially similar conditions of confidentiality and security.

-- business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you;
+- business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you.

 - in connection with a proposed or actual sale, merger, transfer, or exchange of all or a portion of a business or operating unit; in accordance with our legal obligations, including to competent regulatory, prosecuting and other governmental agencies, or litigation counterparties, in any country or territory or where we are otherwise required by law to disclose.

 These disclosures may involve transferring your personal information overseas.
-If you are dealing with us within the European Economic Area (or the UK, after it has left the European Economic Area), you should be aware that this may include transfers to countries outside the European Economic Area / UK, which do not have similarly strict data privacy laws and which may therefore afford a lower standard of personal data protection.
+If you are dealing with us within the European Economic Area (or the UK, after it has left the European Economic Area), you should be aware that this may include transfers to countries outside the European Economic Area and/or the UK, which do not have similarly strict data privacy laws and which may therefore afford a lower standard of personal data protection.
 In those cases, where we transfer personal data to other legal entities within SS&C or our service providers, we will ensure that our arrangements with them are governed by data transfer agreements, designed to ensure that your personal information is protected, on terms approved for this purpose by the European Commission.

-5. How we keep your personal information safe?
+- How we keep your personal information safe?

 We are committed to protecting your personal information submitted to us.
-We maintain an information security program including internal policies addressing the acceptable use and access to confidential business information and personal information which may be contained SS&C’s information systems.
-We maintain physical, electronic and procedural safeguards reasonably designed to guard personal information from loss, misuse or unauthorized access, disclosure, alteration or destruction of the information that has been provided to us through our on-line services.
-Please contact us for more information on our Information Security Policies.
+We maintain an information security program including internal policies addressing the acceptable use and access to confidential business information and personal information which may be contained within SS&C’s information systems.
+We maintain physical, electronic and procedural safeguards reasonably designed to guard personal information from loss, misuse or unauthorized access, disclosure, alteration or destruction of the information that has been provided to us through our online services.

-6. How long do we keep your personal information?
+- How long do we keep your personal information?

 We will retain your data in accordance with our Personal Data Retention Policy, which provide for a period of at least 7 years or longer as required by applicable law or our internal data protection policies.
-Please contact us for more information on our internal Personal Data Retention Policy.

 We will delete the information that we hold about you when we no longer need it.

-7. What are your rights?
+- What are your rights?